sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 | | | | | |

-The following figure shows the transformation steps in a traditional VNET setting i.e., without appliance in between.
+The following figure shows the transformation steps in a traditional VNET setting i.e., without appliance.

 ![packet-transforms-vnet-to-vnet](./images/packet-transforms-vm-to-vm-vnet.svg)